sam-huang1223/rl-practice/README.md

-# learn-rl
-Learning RL by playing around with gym from OpenAI
+# Playing around with RL using gym from OpenAI
+Goal #1: Implement introductory RL algorithms using tensorflow

+Goal #2: Apply algorithms in a beginner game environment using gym